RedyAu/OE-KVK_ProgramozasGyakorlatban/Prog1/_beadando/terv.md

  - Game begins.
 Initial conditions: Player is X, Selected board is 9 (unknown)
  - X can move.
 Unknown global board, so X has to choose a local board.
  - Local board validation, then X chooses field to place tick.
- - Validation, then setting local to equivalent as field.
+ - Validation, then setting local to equivalent as field, then validate.
  - O can move.
-Validation of selected global board, if right, O places a mark.
+If invalid board, get board.
+Then, O places a mark.
  - etc.